UNC-Libraries-data/OnTheBooks/workflow.md

 4. Optical Character Recognition (OCR)
 5. Section Splitting & Cleaning
 6. Analysis
-7. Publication Preparation
+7. XML Generation

 ## Data Acquisition
-During data acquisition, images and metadata were gathered through a combination of automatic downloads from the Internet Archive and manual metadata creation and image selection.
+During data acquisition, images and metadata were gathered through a combination of automatic downloads from the Internet Archive and manual metadata creation.

 First, digitized versions of the volumes from the Internet Archive were identified using the Internet Archive's advanced search interface.
 Using the metadata that resulted from this search, all images comprising the corpus were downloaded using [jp2_download.py](https://github.com/UNC-Libraries-data/OnTheBooks/blob/master/code/data_acquisition/jp2_download.py).
 Extraneous page images, such as blank pages or those containing tables of contents, were manually identified and deleted.